-It goes without saying that Pale Blue Earth is bullish on lithium-ion batteries.
-Develping, producing, and marketing industry-leading USB rechargeable batteries is what we do.
+It goes without saying that Paleblue is bullish on lithium-ion batteries.
+Developing, producing, and marketing industry-leading USB rechargeable batteries is what we do.
 But it is good to know that the market supports our endeavors.
 And in fact, a recently released market report portends good things for lithium-ion batteries in the coming years.

 Mordor Intelligence cites three specific reasons for their positive outlook:

 Lithium-ion is expected to dominate the consumer battery market

 The demand for new energy storage will push lithium-ion technology further

 Increased demand for lithium-ion batteries is expected in the Asia-Pacific region.

 There is no reason for us to suspect that the Mordor Intelligence report is off base.
 By all accounts, it looks like our industry has plenty to look forward to over the next five years, at least.
 We expect to do quite well for a lot longer.

 Consumers Appreciate Lithium-Ion